apalache-mc/apalache/CONTRIBUTING.md

 Changes for a given release should be split between the five sections:

-1. Breaking Changes
+1. Breaking changes
 2. Features
 3. Improvements
-4. Bug Fixes
+4. Bug fixes
 5. Documentation

 ## Releases